• Skip to main content

 There you go.
 You now have a full-fledged, Raw image editor on your Chromebook.
 It’s exciting to find more and more apps that can allow users the ability to transition fully to Chrome OS.
 Is there an application that you’ve wanted to try out using Linux on Chrome OS but don’t know where to start?
 Drop a comment below or hit us up on Twitter and I’ll get to work figuring it out.

-Filed Under: Apps, Chromebooks, Command Line, Crostini, How To
+Filed Under: Apps, Chromebooks, Command Line, Crostini, Guides and How-To's

 About Gabriel Brangers